apigee-127/volos/samples/README.md

     apigeetool deployproxy -o ORGANIZATION -e test -u USERNAME -p PASSWORD \
                            -n adapterproxy -d ../proxy

-(Of course, replace ORGANIZATION, USERNAME, and PASSWORD) with the stuff that you gathered above.
+(Replace ORGANIZATION, USERNAME, and PASSWORD with your Apigee account info)

 Once you have run this script, then you can invoke the proxy at the URL: